FAQ

 How often will I need to mulch?

-You will need to mulch once every year since mulches may fade.
-To keep them looking good you May top-dress them once a year or you can rake existing mulch over.
-Top dressing is applying about an inch of material on top of existing material.
+To keep mulch looking good, you may top-dress them once a year.
+Top-dressing is applying about an inch of new material on top of existing material.

 Does hardwood mulch attract termites?

 The answer is no. Termites in Illinois are subterranean.
 They are only attracted to wood below the earth’s surface.
-Since mulch is above ground it does not attract them.
+Since mulch is above ground, it does not attract them.

 No, we do not treat our mulches with any chemicals.
 The materials used are all natural.